blancamiller/exo-endo/README.md

 # Discovering and Removing Exogenous State Variables and Rewards for Reinforcement Learning (2018)

 __Goal:__ Discover/learn the exogenous and endogenous state variables from training data.
-This discovery is accomplished by:
+This is accomplished by:

 __(1)__ Learning 3 functions, F_exo, F_end, and G, that are parametrized by w_x, w_e, w_G, s.t.